biowpn/GoBattleSim/doc/PokeQuery.md

 3. All 8 regions up to `galar` are supported.

+4. The `@special` search in Pokemon Go doesn't distinguish exclusive moves (only obtainable during events) from legacy moves (once naturally learnable).

-4. Requires a global variable for weather setting.
+5. Requires a global variable for weather setting.

-5. Only available in the DPS Spreadsheet.
+6. Only available in the DPS Spreadsheet.

 ## Combining Filters & Others